croarty/jsonsql/COMPREHENSIVE-REVIEW.md

 ## Part 7: Summary

 ### Current Strengths
-✅ Robust WHERE clause with complex logic
-✅ Excellent JOIN support (INNER, LEFT)
+✅ Robust WHERE clause with complex logic (AND, OR, NOT, parentheses) ✅ Excellent JOIN support (INNER, LEFT)
 ✅ UNNEST functionality (well-tested)
+✅ DISTINCT keyword (fully implemented)
+✅ ILIKE for case-insensitive pattern matching
+✅ Common Table Expressions (CTEs) with WITH syntax
 ✅ Flexible JSONPath mappings
-✅ Saved queries
+✅ Saved queries (32 pre-configured examples)
-✅ Good test coverage
+✅ Good test coverage (345 tests, all passing)
+✅ Clean, maintainable architecture

 ### Key Gaps
 ❌ No aggregation (GROUP BY, COUNT, SUM, etc.)
 ❌ No calculated fields or functions
 ❌ No parameterized queries
-❌ Limited output formats
+❌ Limited output formats (JSON only)
-❌ No BETWEEN, ILIKE
+❌ No BETWEEN operator
 ❌ No subqueries
+❌ No RIGHT JOIN or FULL OUTER JOIN
+❌ No UNION / UNION ALL
+❌ No OFFSET for pagination

 ### Recommended Next Steps
 1. **Immediate**: Parameterized queries (user requested)
 2. **Short-term**: Aggregation & GROUP BY (high value)
 3. **Medium-term**: Calculated fields & functions
-4. **Long-term**: Advanced features (subqueries, CTEs)
+4. **Long-term**: Advanced features (subqueries, UNION)

 ---

 ## Conclusion

 JsonSQL is a solid foundation with excellent core functionality.
+Recent additions of DISTINCT, ILIKE, and CTEs demonstrate the system's extensibility.
 The suggested enhancements would transform it from a good tool into a comprehensive SQL-like query engine for JSON data.
 The prioritized roadmap focuses on high-impact features that provide the most value to users.

+**Current Test Status**: ✅ 345 tests passing
+**Code Quality**: ✅ High - Clean architecture, good separation of concerns **Documentation**: ✅ Comprehensive - README, examples, saved queries reference